 The scholarship application "season" is usually January through March for the following academic year, but there can be variation from one fund to another.
 The following are legitimate sources of scholarships, but this list does not include every possible source of scholarship funds.
 If you are a graduating high school senior, your high school guidance counselor is an excellent source of information regarding those scholarships which are restricted to graduating high school seniors.
 Also, your employer, or your parents' employers, church, public service, and civic organizations are all potential sources of scholarships.
-We encourage you to check back here periodically because sometimes we learn of scholarships that we were previously unaware of.
+We encourage you to check back here periodically for new or updated scholarships information.

 Community Foundation of Western Massachusetts

 Community Foundation Administers scholarships and no-interest loans for students who live in Western Massachusetts.
 Last year alone, the program attracted around 2,500 applications and awarded approximately $2 million to over 700 recipients and is recognized as one of the largest programs of the 700 plus community foundations in the country.
-The application period for the 2016-2017 academic year was January 1 - March 31, 2016.
-The application is only available online.
-Please check back in January 2017 for the 2017-2018 application. http://communityfoundation.org/scholarships/
+The application period for the 2018-2019 academic year is January 1 - March 31, 2018.
+The application is only available online. http://communityfoundation.org/scholarships/

 Greater Worcester Community Foundation

 Greater Worcester Community Foundation offers many college scholarships, ranging in size from $300 to $5,000, that help local students continue their education after high school.
-Applications were open on January 5, 2016 and the deadline for first-time applicants for 16-17 was March 7.
-Recipients were announced in June.
+Roughly half of them were renewable for subsequent years of study.
+Applications were open on January 5, 2018 and the deadline for first-time applicants for the 2018-19 academic year is March 7.
+Recipients are announced in June.
 Scholarships are awarded for the academic year beginning in September.
-If you received a renewable scholarship in past years, your request to renew was due on January 26, 2016.
-In June, 2015, the Foundation awarded 414 scholarships totaling $616,000.
-Awards varied in size from $300 to $5,000.
-Roughly half of them were renewable for subsequent years of study.
-Please check back in January 2017 for the 2017-2018 application. www.greaterworcester.org/Scholarships
+The application is available online. www.greaterworcester.org/Scholarships

 Greater Lowell Community Foundation